What are The Best Sleeping Positions for Shoulder Pain?

 Place a pillow up into the armpit area of the sore shoulder.
 This is a great position for allowing the shoulder to heal.
 This pillow also prevents you from rolling onto that shoulder while sleeping.

-It’s also important that the pillow you use under your head is the right thickness.
-Your forehead should be level with your chin.
+It’s also important that the pillow you use under your head is the right thickness, but the pillow should not cause you to tuck your chin down while sleeping or flex your neck up to the ceiling.
 How your head and neck are positioned during sleep is critical as these muscles are connected to the shoulder muscles.
 If your neck feels stress, so will your shoulders.

 If this position alone does not relieve pain, try adding a pillow under the arm of the sore shoulder.
 This will keep any pressure off of the shoulder and help it to heal while also preventing you from rolling onto it while sleeping.